 Please note that the bus timetable is the one current as at [date] and may change by the time of the AOG.

-Information for Attendees will be updated as more information becomes available.
+Information for Attendees will be updated from time to time as more information becomes available.

-We plan to post details of outdoor activities on the website [by the end of April].
+We plan to post details of outdoor activities on the website by the end of April.
 There will be a full list on this page, with links to the individual event pages.
-Bookings [will open on 1st June and close on 12th July.]
+Bookings will open on 3rd June and close on 17th July.
 You will need to book separately for each walk, cycle ride or the coach trip.
 Numbers will be limited and most of the places will be made available online on a first-come-first-served basis.
 Only a small number of places will be available to book offline when you arrive at Stirling, so you are recommended to book early online to secure you place.

 Terrain / Difficulty